Gallop-Lab/gallop-lab.github.io/6_opportunities.md

 title:  "Opportunities"
 ---

+A postdoc position is available!
+[See advert](http://www.jobs.cam.ac.uk/job/26452/)

+We are looking for a neuronal cell biologist or microscopy expert to unravel what is happening at the membrane during the initial protrusion and elongation stages when filopodia form.
+The project uses quantitative and super-resolution microscopy and there are opportunities for various types of neuronal cultures.
+The lab has trained 9 postdocs so far.
+One has an independent academic position and another is currently applying for independent positions.
+Two have moved into industry, one has taken a career break, another moved into government/policy and four have moved to further research associate positions.
+Everyone has published their work from the lab.

-Students can be funded to join the lab via studentships from a variety of sources.
-We occasionally have positions available for postdocs and we welcome applicants for external postdoctoral fellowships.
+Students can be funded to join the lab via studentships from external funders.
 If you are interested in joining us please send your CV and a covering email describing your interests and motivations to [Jenny](mailto:jlg38@cam.ac.uk).

 Funding